William B. MonahanPartner

 - Represented a pharmaceutical company in the District of Minnesota in litigation concerning the proper interpretation of a bond indenture.

-- Represented prominent former director of a Texas state savings bank that failed during the recent financial crisis in class action litigation in the Texas federal courts.
+- Represented prominent former director of a Texas state savings bank that failed during the 2008 financial crisis in class action litigation in the Texas federal courts.

 - Represented a computer software company in the Delaware Supreme Court – in the first case ever certified by the SEC to the Delaware Supreme Court – concerning a proposed shareholder bylaw requiring the mandatory reimbursement of proxy solicitation expenses.